Key takeaways

 It was a form of “aggressive forward guidance,” a concept that former Chairman Ben Bernanke created to prepare markets for the Fed’s movement away from the unconventional support measures it introduced to keep the economy afloat, according to Ryan Sweet, chief economist at Oxford Economics.

 The tool recognizes just how powerful Fed communication can be at guiding economic activity.
-If the Fed has properly foreshadowed their rate plans, financial markets will have already priced in a move by the time it actually happens, impacting the borrowing costs that consumers pay.
+If the Fed has properly foreshadowed its rate plans, financial markets will have already priced in a move by the time it actually happens, impacting the borrowing costs that consumers pay.
 In other words, rates don’t have to wait for the Fed to start moving up.

 Take mortgage rates, for example.
 The average 30-year fixed-rate mortgage was 3.28 percent when the Fed officially signaled in its December 2021 dot plot that it planned to raise interest rates in the upcoming year.
 But by the time the Fed officially followed through with that rate hike, the average rate had already jumped 1.14 percentage points to 4.4 percent, Bankrate data shows.
 That coincided with a rapid run-up in the 10-year Treasury yield, as financial markets began pricing in the prospect of hotter inflation and higher rates.